Dedicated Dementia Care Homes

 Any post you received to home will be delivered to you by our lovely reception teams as it arrives.

-We’re always happy to try and cater to personal needs, so please do let us know if there is anything you would like.
+We’re always happy to try and cater to personal needs, so please do let us know if there is anything you would like, including getting a daily newspaper.

 All our rooms come equipped with a bed, dresser, bedside table and a wardrobe.
 Most of our residents bring their own home touches, such as blankets, cushions, pictures and ornaments.